skule/bylaws/bylaw-3.md

    1. Any additional criteria deemed necessary by the CRO.
       1. The CRO will disclose these requirements to all candidates at the All Candidates Meeting.
 Failure to adhere to undisclosed criteria will not be considered a penalizable offense.
 1. Any content posted in approved social media locations must satisfy all other applicable sections of Bylaw 3.
-1. Campaign material may not be reposted or shared by any other account.
+1. Campaign material may not be reposted or shared by any other account, including the candidate’s personal account.
 It is the candidate’s responsibility to ensure their campaign material is not redistributed by any account that has not been approved by the CRO for that election period.
 1. All activity on campaign accounts must cease at the conclusion of the campaign period and remain inactive until the release of the election results.
 Following the announcement of results, candidates may use their campaign accounts at their discretion.
 1. The CRO shall be as permissible as is reasonable in their approval of campaign activities under this section.
    1. Should unforeseeable and extenuating circumstances require it, approval of social media campaigning activities may be revoked by the CRO at any time, at which point further campaigning activities must cease in the location(s) in question.